-Over one million immigrants arrive in the United States each year and many need assistance navigating the Naturalization process.
+Over one million immigrants arrive in the United States each year and many need assistance navigating the naturalization process.
 Our team of D.O.J.
-Accredited Immigration Specialists and trained instructors have partnered with the Pierce County Library System to host Citizenship Classes that prepare applicants for their citizenship and civics interview.
+Accredited Immigration Specialists and trained instructors have partnered with the Pierce County Library System to host Free Citizenship Classes to prepare you for your citizenship interview and civics exam.

-Over the course of 10-11 weeks, trained instructors and volunteers from Tacoma Community House will help you prepare for the naturalization interview and exam.
-You will learn information about:
+We offer Citizenship Classes weekday evenings and Saturday mornings in several locations around the Puget Sound.
+Over the course of 10-11 weeks, trained instructors and Tacoma Community House volunteers will help you prepare for your citizenship interview and civics exam.

-Application assistance and citizenship classes are currently provided at no charge to the public with the support of the following funding: U.S. Department of Homeland Security under Grant Award Number DHS-16-CIS-010-002 and by Department of Social and Health Services Office of Refugee and Immigrant Assistance contract number 1713-95241.
+Cost: Application assistance and citizenship classes are currently provided at no charge/free to the public with the support of the following funding: U.S. Department of Homeland Security under Grant Award Number DHS-16-CIS-010-002 and by Department of Social and Health Services Office of Refugee and Immigrant Assistance contract number 1713-95241.

-Those who are interested in participating in Citizenship Classes MUST attend an information session at Tacoma Community House to determine eligibility (1314 S. L Street, Tacoma, WA).
-See our calendar for upcoming information sessions!
+Those who are interested in participating in Citizenship Classes MUST attend an information session at Tacoma Community House (1314 S. L Street, Tacoma, WA) to determine eligibility.
+Upcoming sessions:

 - Required: Please bring your Lawful Permanent Resident (Green Card) and photo ID/Drivers License to the information session.

 If you do not wish to attend Citizenship Classes but still need assistance completing your naturalization paperwork, please call (253) 383-3951 to schedule a one-on-one appointment with a D.O.J.
 Accredited Immigration Specialist.